-Not sure if it is caused by the red soil; the sea air or if it is just the way they are(I suspect it’s just the way they are), but darn it, the people of the Island are the friendliest group of folks you’d ever met.
+Not sure if it is caused by the red soil; the sea air or if it is just the way they are(I suspect it’s just the way they are), but, the people of the Island are the friendliest group of folks you’d ever meet.

 - friendly; accommodating; engaging